JuliaPy/SymPy.jl/docs/src/introduction.md

 arguments to control the underlying algorithm.
 These can be passed through with the appropriate keyword arguments.
 (To use SymPy's `ics` argument, the `sympy.dsolve` method must be called directly.)

-More clearly, the `SymFunction` objects have the `'` method defined to find a derivative, so the above could also have been:
+The `SymFunction` objects have the `'` method defined to find a derivative.
+The above could also have been expressed  more familiarly through:

 ```jldoctest introduction
 julia> diffeq = F''(x) - 2F'(x) + F(x) - sin(x); string(diffeq)